wiwichips/Dynamic-loading-and-multi-platform-compilation/README.md

 **How it shows it works**: This will check if the user input prompt works.
 This will also check if quote functionality from the quote module works properly.

+#### Test 5
+Purpose: Ensure the modules are applied in the correct order.

+**How it shows it works**: This will check if paren, quote, box, and shout are applied in the correct order.
+Shout is idempotent and associative - so this test checks if shout works in general.